-And because I am obsessed with coffee, I always refer to my Starbucks or Dunkin Donuts app on my phone for coffee locations.
-Here’s a coupon for a free drink of your choice from Dunkin Donuts.
+Because I am obsessed with coffee, I always refer to my Starbucks or Dunkin Donuts app on my phone for coffee locations.

 The Yelp app is another great app to use on a move across the country.
 It’s really convenient to be able to search for dining options ahead of time instead of relying on road signs since a lot of places aren’t advertised.

-While I touched on hotel lodging earlier, my primary concern is making sure my pets are comfortable on the entire trip.
+While I touched on hotel lodging earlier, my primary concern is making sure my pets are comfortable during the entire trip.

 - Portable water bowl (I use this one on all our walks and outings)